citp/privacy-policy-historical/p/po/pol/politicallore.com.md

-> *The following text is extracted and transformed from the politicallore.com privacy policy that was archived on 2014-08-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140828093820id_/http%3A//www.politicallore.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the politicallore.com privacy policy that was archived on 2015-12-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151225004432id_/http%3A//www.politicallore.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Political Lore .com
+# Privacy Policy - Political Lore

-This is the web site of **Politicallore.com**.
-**
-** We can be reached via e-mail at [alex@politcallore.com](mailto:alex@politcallore.com)

 For each visitor to our Web page, our Web server automatically recognizes only the consumer’s domain name, but not the e-mail address (where possible).